 Israelie director and producer Chanoch Ze’evi is a descendant of Holocaust survivors.
 He has created a documentary about the family members of Hitler’s inner circle, and how they deal with the legacy of evil.
 Hitler’s Children is a powerful exploration of these people and how they deal with their heritage on a daily basis.
 Katrin Himmler, for example, grandniece of Heinrich Himmler, married an Israeli man who is the son of a Holocaust survivor.
 Subscribers to Time magazine can read a recent story about her from the November 26, 2012, issue online.

 The movie has been playing at film festivals around the world for more than a year.
 It was recently picked up for distribution in U.S. theaters in 2013-14.
 There is a powerful trailer for the movie on Vimeo.
 You can read more about the film at HitlersChildren.com.
-You can even purchase a DVD of the film if you don’t want to wait for the theatrical release.
+You can even of the film if you don’t want to wait for the theatrical release.

 We all have things in our ancestry that can create personal turmoil for us.
 It is difficult not to judge our ancestors.
 But, quite frankly, watching even a bit of this film is enough to put things in perspective for me about my own family.
 At least I needn’t deal with being a descendant or close relative of one of Hitler’s circle.
 Hermann Goering’s grandniece and grandnephew went so far as to have themselves sterilized, to ensure that the line would not be carried forward.
 Can you imagine what it took to make such a decision?